Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Theory and Algorithms

-which can be solved to obtain $z_\alpha$; see Appendix~\ref{app:freenergymethods} for more details, and also Section~III of Ref.~\cite{vanden2009markovian} for a more detailed discussion of Eq.~\eqref{eq:ftsbalanceeq}.
-Equations~\eqref{eq:basefts_grad}-\eqref{eq:ftsbalanceeq} constitute the new algorithm, and will herein be referred to as the BKE--FTS(ME) method, whose pseudocode is described in Algorithm~\ref{alg:basefts} (Fig.~\ref{fig:baseftsmethod}, right).
+which can be solved to obtain $z_\alpha$; see \cref{app:freenergymethods} for more details, and also Section~III of Ref.~\cite{vanden2009markovian} for a more detailed discussion of \cref{eq:ftsbalanceeq}. \Cref{eq:basefts_grad,eq:ftsbalanceeq} constitute the new algorithm, and will herein be referred to as the BKE--FTS(ME) method, whose pseudocode is described in Algorithm~\ref{alg:basefts} (\cref{fig:baseftsmethod}, right).

-\textbf{The FTS method with umbrella sampling:} As mentioned before, given a sufficient number of nodes, the BKE--FTS(ME) method guarantees homogeneous sampling across the transition path (see also Fig.~\ref{fig:1dresults}(b)), which better ensures low-variance estimation from re-weighting.
-Accuracy can also be improved by running longer simulations, i.e., larger $N_\mathrm{steps}^\alpha$, since they lead to more accurate estimates of the rates $k_{\alpha \alpha^\prime}$, thereby reducing the error in the estimated re-weighting factor $z_\alpha$.
-Despite this, the error in $z_\alpha$ is difficult to study as it involves the error propagation of $k_{\alpha \alpha^\prime}$, which form a random matrix in the master equation.
-On the other hand, $z_\alpha$ computed from umbrella sampling are amenable to error analysis \cite{thiede2016eigenvector,shirts2005comparison}, which makes it feasible to determine the error in the estimates computed from re-weighting as a function of batch size.
-This motivates us to construct a modification to the BKE--FTS(ME) method where the computation of $z_\alpha$ is based on umbrella sampling and FEP (Eq.~\eqref{eq:expestimator}).
-The modified algorithm consists of running the FTS method prior to the neural network training to obtain the transition path $\{ \varphib^\alpha \}_{\alpha=1}^M$, which is then used as a basis for umbrella sampling across the transition tube to subsequently train the neural network.
+\textbf{The FTS method with umbrella sampling:} As mentioned before, given a sufficient number of nodes, the BKE--FTS(ME) method guarantees homogeneous sampling across the transition path (see also \cref{fig:1dresults}(b)), which better ensures low-variance estimation from reweighting.
+Accuracy can also be improved by running longer simulations, i.e., larger $N_\mathrm{steps}^\alpha$, since they lead to more accurate estimates of the rates $k_{\alpha \alpha^\prime}$, thereby reducing the error in the estimated reweighting factor $z_\alpha$.
+Despite this, the error in $z_\alpha$ is difficult to study as it involves the error propagation of $k_{\alpha \alpha^\prime}$, which forms a random matrix in the master equation.
+On the other hand, $z_\alpha$ computed from umbrella sampling is amenable to error analysis \cite{thiede2016eigenvector,shirts2005comparison}, which makes it feasible to determine the error in the estimates computed from reweighting as a function of batch size.
+This motivates us to construct a modification to the BKE--FTS(ME) method where the computation of $z_\alpha$ is based on umbrella sampling and FEP (\cref{eq:expestimator}).
+The modified algorithm consists of running the FTS method before the neural network training to obtain the transition path $\{ \varphib^\alpha \}_{\alpha=1}^M$, which is then used as a basis for umbrella sampling across the transition tube to subsequently train the neural network.

 The path-based umbrella sampling requires new bias potentials that can lead to better overlaps between adjacent replicas, as well as sufficient exploration of regions transverse to the path.
 The latter is necessary to ensure the neural network representing the committor function is also accurate in regions away from the transition path.
 To this end, we construct new bias potentials such that different bias strengths can be specified in directions parallel and transverse to the path.
 Let $\* t^\alpha$ be the unit tangent vector at node $\varphib^\alpha$, evaluated using finite differences.
 We then form the projection matrices $\* P_\alpha^\parallel = \* t^\alpha \otimes \* t^\alpha$ and $\* P_\alpha^\bot = \* I-\* t^\alpha \otimes \* t^\alpha$ to decompose a vector into a component that is parallel and transverse to $\* t^\alpha$, respectively.
 The bias potential for the $\alpha$-th replica can be written as